A new model for the quantum mechanics of the Hydrogen atom: Abstract

+To every Lorentzian quadratic space \((\mathcal{V},q)\) of even dimension $n$ such that $n\geq 4$ we attach a canonical algebraic quantum mechanical model for a corresponding generalized hydrogen atom system.

-The Hilbert space of our model $\boldsymbol{H}$ consists of $L^2$ functions on the cone and observables are represented by operators in the algebra $\mathcal{D}(C)$ of algebraic differential operators on $C$.
-We introduce a distinguished Schwartz subspace $\boldsymbol{H}^{\infty}$ of $\boldsymbol{H}$ that is naturally a $\mathcal{D}(C)$-module.
-The Schr\"{o}dinger operator in our system is represented by a Schr\"{o}dinger family of operators in $\mathcal{D}(C)$.
+In our model the configuration space is the regular null cone \(C\) of the quadratic space.
+The Hilbert space $\boldsymbol{H}$ is a canonical $L^2$ space on the cone $C$, and observables are realized in the algebra $\mathcal{D}(C)$ of algebraic differential operators on $C$.
+We also construct a distinguished Schwartz space $\mathcal{S}(\boldsymbol{H})\subset \boldsymbol{H}$, which carries a self-adjoint action of $\mathcal{D}(C)$ and encodes the boundary conditions of the standard theory.
+The role of the Schr\"odinger operator is played by a one-parameter Schr\"odinger family of operators in $\mathcal{D}(C)$.
+We explain how the model relates to the realization of the minimal representation of $O(n,2)$ on $\boldsymbol{H}$.

-We compute the spectrum of the Schr\"{o}dinger family in the Schwartz space $\boldsymbol{H}^{\infty}$ and show that it coincides with the spectrum in physics and solutions in $\boldsymbol{H}^{\infty}$ correspond to the usual solutions in physics.
+For $n=4$, which corresponds to the physical hydrogen atom system, we prove that the spectrum of the Schr\"odinger family on the upper-half component \(\mathcal{S}(\boldsymbol{H})_+\) coincides with the usual spectrum of the hydrogen atom and that the corresponding solution spaces recover the standard physical solutions.

-The main differences with the standard model are: \begin{enumerate} \item We use the cone $C$ instead of $\R^3$ as our configuration space.
-As a result, the group of geometric symmetries of our configuration space is $O(q)\simeq O(3,1)$ rather than $O(3)\ltimes \R^3$ for $\R^3$. \item We only use algebraic operators with no singularities. \item We do not use any specific boundary conditions for solutions of our equations.
-They are all hidden in the Schwartz space $\boldsymbol{H}^{\infty}$. \end{enumerate}}
+The spectrum of the Schr\"odinger family on the lower-half component \(\mathcal{S}(\boldsymbol{H})_-\) gives additional positive-energy solution spaces not present in the usual formulation.